Twoja twarz brzmi znajomo: Season 16 (2022)

-The sixteenth season premiered on 4 March 2022-13 May 2022.
+The sixteenth season premiered on 4 March 2022 – 13 May 2022.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges are Katarzyna Skrzynecka, Małgorzata Walewska and Michał Wiśniewski.
+The judges are Małgorzata Walewska, Katarzyna Skrzynecka and Michał Wiśniewski.
 Gromee was replaced by Krzysztof Cugowski as new judge.
+The previous edition was won by Robert Janowski and opened the new edition.
 Krzysztof Cugowski in the 2nd and 3rd episodes of the 16th edition, he did not appear in the studio of the program due to being in quarantine, which caused him to connect remotely.
 Robert Janowski appeared as a guest judge, replacing Michał Wiśniewski in the fourth episode.
 Due to the COVID-19 epidemic, audiences were wearing masks for five episodes, but audiences were maskless for the remainder of the episodes.

 Contestants

 Season 17 (2022)

-The seventeen season premiered on 2 September 2022-4 November 2022.
+The seventeen season premiered on 2 September 2022 – 4 November 2022.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
-The judges are Katarzyna Skrzynecka, Małgorzata Walewska and Michał Wiśniewski.
+The judges are Małgorzata Walewska, Katarzyna Skrzynecka and Michał Wiśniewski.
 Krzysztof Cugowski was replaced by Robert Janowski as new judge.
+The previous edition was won by Johan Danzel Waem and opened the new edition.
 Lesław Żurek appeared as a guest judge, replacing Michał Wiśniewski in the fourth episode.

 Contestants

 Season 18 (2023)

-The eighteenth season premiered on 3 March 2023-12 May 2023.
+The eighteenth season premiered on 3 March 2023 – 12 May 2023.
 Maciej Dowbor returned as the host.
 Piotr Gąsowski was replaced by Maciej Rock as the host.
 Małgorzata Walewska and Robert Janowski returned as the judges.
-Michał Wiśniewski and Katarzyna Skrzynecka were both replaced by Paweł Domagała as the new judge - for the first time in the show's history, the participants will be assessed by three judges.
+Katarzyna Skrzynecka and Michał Wiśniewski were both replaced by Paweł Domagała as the new judge - for the first time in the show's history, the participants will be assessed by three judges.
 Also for the first time, one of the contestants was not a celebrity and had to win an audition; Daniel Jaroszek was later announced to be the winner of the audition as the eighth contestant.
+The previous edition was won by Kasia Wilk and opened the new edition.
 The scoring rules have also changed.
 Now the participants give each other 4 points.
 Anna Dereszowska appeared as a guest judge, replacing Małgorzata Walewska in the fourth episode.